 You paid how much for that plane??

 Now me?
-I've given specific instructions to my family as to how these precious commodities should be disposed of after I have been.
+I've given specific instructions to my family as to how these precious commodities should be disposed of after I go.
 I've maintained a complete inventory of prices and values in a conspicuous location so that at least when the time comes the disposer will have some basis in which to start.
-I figure that this will allow me to do what I love doing until I can't do it anymore and the family will be able to do the liquidation with some peace of mind.
+I figure that this will allow me to do what I love doing until I can't do it anymore and the family will be able to do the liquidation with some basic knowledge of value.

 It's at this point that many beginners stop collecting, Interest lags or changes, storage or display space becomes scares as does the finances, or a combination of all of the above.
 I resolve the last issue by refurbishing and reselling common user grade planes which gives me an opportunity for a different hobby and a relatively steady inflow of seed money.
 In addition, the difficulty in finding the more collectable and desirable examples also has a psychological effect on the collector in that those pieces just don't show up in the places that have provided a "target rich environment" in the past, like eBay and even when they do, there are likely dozens of others looking for that same one.
-That creates the compounding issue of "High demand plus limited supply equals high prices" or the old theory of supply and demand.
+That creates the compounding issue of "High demand plus limited supply equals high prices" going back to the theory of supply and demand.

 As a collector the price you pay for an item (as long as you aren't spending the grocery money )is less important than the desire to have that rare commodity that very few others have.
 I see this hobby as rewarding in that I can take that rare or not so rare Bailey, Standard Rule, Chaplin's or whatever, rent it for a few years and then pass it on to the next generation.
 That way these beautiful old relics will continue to share their history well into the future.
 Sometimes the rent is high but I guess if you want to live in the lap of luxury you pay what you can afford, just don't get carried away lest you find that being "plane wise makes you penny short".